nl-digigo/ICDD-NL/docs/validation/4_LinkDatasetValidation.md

 ## Link dataset validation
 Link datasets are listed in the index.rdf file and can be found in the 'payload triples' folder in NEN-EN-ISO 21597-1:2020 containers.
-These link datasets must comply with the standard and consequently a set of checks can be developed.
+These link datasets must comply with the standard.
+A checklist can be developed for this compiance.

 The following list contains a set of validation checks regarding rdf files in the 'Payload triples' folder of a NEN-EN-ISO 21597-1:2020 container.